-Primary production in the sun-lit upper layer contributes to the biogeochemical fluxes in the ocean, is able to modify the ocean-atmosphere exchange of gases, and provides food supply for the upper trophic levels16.
-Whereas production is potentially high in the Southern Ocean due to the abundance of nutrients, observed rates of primary productivity and the concentrations of phytoplankton biomass are low.
-Possible reasons to explain this include insufficient light for plankton growth, lack of trace nutrients such as dissolved iron17 and zooplankton grazing18.
-In contrast, increased phytoplankton biomass occurs at the main frontal bands of the ACC, notably at the APF19.
-Maximum chlorophyll concentrations appear to correlate to mesoscale frontal dynamics, in particular cross-frontal exchange as a result of baroclinic instability in these regions.
+Primary production in the sun-lit upper water layer contributes to the biogeochemical fluxes in the ocean, is able to modify the ocean-atmosphere exchange of gases, and provides food supply for the upper trophic levels.
+He whereas production is potentially high in the Southern Ocean owing to the abundance of nutrients, observed rates of primary productivity and the concentrations of phytoplankton biomass are low.
+Possible reasons to explain this include insufficient light for plankton growth, lack of trace nutrients such as dissolved iron, He water wat and zooplankton grazing.18 In contrast, increased phytoplankton biomass occurs at the main frontal bands of the ACC, notably at the APF.19 Maximum chlorophyll concentrations appear to correlate with mesoscale frontal dynamics, in particular cross-frontal exchange as a result of baroclinic instability in these regions.